sundials-codes/sundials-manyvector-demo/scripts/README.md

-# Environment, Build, and Post-processing Scripts
+# Environment Setup and TPL Build Scripts

-This directory contains scripts for setting up the environment on different computing systems and building a subset of the libraries necessary for running the demonstration code.
+This directory contains scripts for setting up the environment on different computing systems and installing a subset of the third-party libraries (TPLs) necessary for running the demonstration code.

 ## Table of Contents